tomesink/obsidian/10 Projects/10.00 Notes/Web Design 101/Episode 6 - Layout.md

 The hardest possibly skill to master.

 #### What makes a good layout?
-- clear, not confusing
+- clear, not confusing (hierarchy)
--
+- interesting, not boring
+- easy to consume the content